 This beach home in Corona del Mar California was a labor of love.
-It had the potential to be a beautiful Coastal home but had dark furniture and paint.
-Lots of dark carpet and area rugs.
+It had the potential to be a beautiful Coastal home but had dark furniture and paint and lots of dark carpet and area rugs.
 But, it also had lots of nice white wall paneling and a great location within a few steps of the beach.
-The goal – keep the traditional bones of the house because they were well done but freshen it up.
+The goal – keep the traditional bones of the house because they were well done, but freshen it up.
 I wanted it to feel like a classy beach house but with the approachability that some organic elements would add.
-With the incredibly awesome client’s love of a turquoise and white color scheme, we put our heads down and the remodel began.
+With the incredibly awesome client’s love of a turquoise and white color scheme, we put our heads down and the re-model began.

-Yes, here it was, the outdated orangie (if that’s a word) (and can you tell I don’t like that color of wood?) brown furniture with those brass chandeliers with funky little shades that never stay straight.
+Yes, here it is, the outdated orangie (if that’s a word) (and can you tell I don’t like that color of wood?) and brown furniture with those brass chandeliers with funky little shades that never stay straight.

-Lots of different textures gives the neutral sofa and chairs a lot of interest.
+Lots of different textures give the neutral sofa and chairs a lot of interest.
 Popped it with the turquoise ottoman and toss pillows.
-Grounding it with more texture, the seagrass rug.
+Grounded it with more texture - the seagrass rug!

-First step, get rid of that carpet.
-I had customized this bed for my store, lowering the posts a bit and when my client saw it, she had to have it.
-Since it has clean straight lines, I added the reclaimed wood nightstands to make it feel more collected and I think the sand color related so pretty to the whole Coastal theme.
+First, get rid of that carpet.
+I had customized this bed for the store, lowering the posts a bit and when my client saw it, she had to have it.
+Since it has clean straight lines, I added the reclaimed wood nightstands to make it feel more collected.
+I think the sand color related so well to the whole Coastal theme.